mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 A DLP policy is 75% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:

 - The function `Func_german_drivers_license` finds content that matches the pattern.
-- At least one of the following is true:
+- At least one of the followingstatements is true:

   - A keyword from **Keyword_german_drivers_license_number** is found.
   - A keyword from **Keyword_german_drivers_license_collaborative** is found.